gageml/gage/tests/cmd-board.md

 To Do - test:

-- Col label when defined in metric summary
+- Col headerName when defined in metric summary
-- Col label when defined in board def
+- Col headerName when defined in board def